 4) Motivations to continue blogging?

 Right after the election, I felt empty and used up.
-I had done so much research on the candidates trying to party affiliations aside.
+I had done so much research on the candidates, all the while trying to put party affiliations aside.
 I couldn't understand how anyone could vote for Barack Obama since he has been such an utter failure.
 He's been completely inept.
 And frankly, his pitting race against race, and other methods of divisiveness at every turn, are all hurting our nation.

 For a moment, I was going to give up producing articles on politics and what's in the news.
 But then, Obama became arrogant and demeaning.
 His whole "screw you" attitude bothered me.
 His sounding more like a bully and a punk was over the top.
 He embraced those who were in favor of violence against others.
-I found lie after lie while he seem to only represent only those who voted for him.
+I found lie after lie while he seemed to only represent only those who voted for him.

-And lately, instead of putting the concerns of our nation ahead of those of others, like never before, he has revealed a contempt for our nation and our way of life that I've never seen in a President nevertheless a politician.
+And lately, instead of putting the concerns of our nation ahead of those of others, like never before he has revealed a contempt for our nation and our way of life that I've never seen in a President nevertheless a politician.
 His disdain for Americans is ever present.

-So now, I continue to write.
-And no, not only because I enjoy writing - but also because I have readers that want to hear a voice that calls it like it is.
+So now, I continue to write about politics.
+And no, not only because I enjoy writing, but also because I have readers who want to hear a voice that calls it like it is.

 5) Do you earn money from your blog?

 I am hoping to get donations here and there, and maybe a sponsor or two somewhere down the road.
 It would certainly help with the horse rescue that my wife and I going these days.

 6) How do you manage your blog?

 Now as for managing my blog posts?
-Well, I find that I get fairly good response when I'm doing current events, news, and politics during the week - and I do articles on the Old West, horses, guns and other things on the weekends.
+Well, I find that I get fairly good response when I'm doing current events, news, and politics during the week.
+I find that my articles on the Old West, horses, guns, do better on the weekends.

 7) Strengths of your blog?

 Wow!
 That really is a loaded question.
-I really don't know what the strengths of my blog are - or what weaknesses I have other than my articles being too long.
+I really don't know what the strengths of my blog are.
+Actually, I don't know what weaknesses I have other than my articles being too long.